oconnor663/jacko.io/posts/async_io.md

 this is similar to `write_all` above.

 [^little_cheat]: This is only a little bit of cheating.
 Our examples definitely
-    won't print enough to fill the stdout pipe buffer.
-And programs that do print that much usually can't make progress when printing is blocked anyway.
+    won't print enough to fill the stdout pipe buffer, and programs that do print that much usually can't make progress when printing is blocked in any case.

-The other async building block we need for our client is `connect`, but that's difficult for two reasons.
+The other async building block we need for our client is `connect`, but it turns out that's difficult, for two reasons.
 First, `TcpStream::connect` returns a new stream, and we can't call `set_nonblocking` on that stream before `connect` is done.[^socket2] Second, `connect` also does DNS, and async DNS is a can of worms.[^dns] So we're going to cheat again and just assume that `connect` doesn't block.[^huge_cheat]

 [^socket2]: We could solve this with the [`socket2`] crate, which separates
     [`Socket::new`] from [`Socket::connect`].